-A detailed curriculum is presented in Appendix I. The Chemical Engineering Educational Objectives presented earlier in this section are broadly met through a curriculum that offers:
+A detailed curriculum is presented in Appendix I. The Environmental Engineering Educational Objectives presented earlier in this section are broadly met through a curriculum that offers:

-- A well-rounded and balanced education achieved through required studies in selected areas of the Humanities and Social Sciences. - Strong training in the areas of mathematics, science, and the fundamentals of chemical engineering that constitute the foundation of the discipline. - Extensive laboratory and hands-on experience to strengthen understanding of fundamental principles, with opportunities for team work, written, and oral communication. - Use of computer simulation and modeling in problem solving and in design. - Application of knowledge to design problems common to modern chemical engineering practice. - Introduction of design for manufacturability, engineering economics, and engineering ethics into the curriculum to emphasize the relationship between design, fabrication, cost, and impact on society. - Freedom for the student to mold his or her program of professional specialty studies by allowing each student to choose between three options (traditional chemical engineering, biochemical engineering and bioengineering), and also choose from a number of technical electives, including credit for independent research, and offering a selection of senior design capstone projects sponsored by faculty and relevant to industrial sponsors.
+- A well-rounded and balanced education achieved through required studies in selected areas of the Humanities and Social Sciences. - Strong training in the areas of mathematics, science, and the fundamentals of environmental engineering that constitute the foundation of the discipline. - Extensive laboratory and hands-on experience to strengthen understanding of fundamental principles, with opportunities for team work and written and oral communication. - Use of computer simulation and modeling in the solution of problems and in design. - Application of knowledge to design problems common to modern environmental engineering practice. - Introduction of design for manufacturability, engineering economics, and engineering ethics into the curriculum to emphasize the relationship between design, fabrication, cost, and impact on society. - Freedom for the student to mold his or her program of professional specialty studies by allowing each student to choose between two emphases (water and air), and also choose from a number of technical electives, including credit for independent research, and offering a selection of senior design capstone projects sponsored by faculty and industrial sponsors.